rust-lang/rust/text/0000-default-and-expanded-rustc-errors.md

 # Detailed design

-The RFC is separated into two parts: the format of error messages and the format of expanded error messages (using --explain).
+The RFC is separated into two parts: the format of error messages and the format of expanded error messages (using --explain errors).

 ## Format of error messages